car trip ideas and tips

 Our youngest Jenna, 1 year old, almost 2 years old, hasn’t had any sweets or hard things in hers.
 With the fruit puree, we have to keep an eye on her a little, but that usually works.
 Otherwise, different kinds of biscuits, so it’s a bit fun and exciting, dried apricot mix, raisins and dried strawberry/apple snack in the little bag.

-Our 3 boys have had the same in theirs, otherwise we know that people will ask, weigh and measure them ha ha ha.
-There should also be some sweets in theirs.
+Our 3 boys have had the same in theirs, otherwise we know that they will weigh and compare them ha ha ha.
+There was also some sweets in theirs.

-The cool thing about the bags is that you can keep the rest for the trip you’re on, if you don’t eat it.
+The cool thing about the bags is that you can keep the rest for the trip you’re on, if you don’t eat it, and they just sat when wanted.

 A little dog treat for the dog that needs to be looked after :)